6 Easy Steps to Align Sales & Marketing Teams!

 With wonderful tools like HubSpot’s CRM, you have a provision of lead scoring.

-Based on site visits and posts read a lead call be called:
+Based on site visits and posts read, a lead can be called:

 Cold.
 Intermediate.
 Warm.
 Hot.